What water treatment should I use?

-Sawyer Squeeze Filter: Essentially a a smaller take-off of the above.
+Sawyer Squeeze Filter: Essentially a smaller, lighter, and inexpensive take-off of the above.
 Various models.
-Pretty light.
-Not terribly expensive.
+A bladder works as the pump.
 A bit awkward to use on “trickle” water sources.
 Does not work well with silty or sediment-filled water.

 If you want a traditional filter, but travel solo, and treat all your water, this one works well.

-Gravity Filter: Basically the same as above..but w/o a pump.
-Good if you spend time in camp and/or don’t mind longer breaks (that can be a good thing. 😉 ) Simple to use..but somewhat time consuming.
+Gravity Filter: Basically the same as the first filter above..but w/o a pump.
+Good if you spend time in camp and/or don’t mind longer breaks (that can be a good thing. 😉 ) Simple to use..but somewhat time-consuming.

 Chemicals: Iodine, tabs, Aqua Mira, Polar Pure etc. If you are minimalist and/or do not treat all your water, this method works well.